AdobeDocs/advertising.en/help/dsp/audiences/custom-segment-create.md

 >
 >To track users IDs from consumer opt-out-of-sale requests on your website, per the California Consumer Privacy Act (CCPA), create a [CCPA opt-out-of-sale segment](ccpa-opt-out-segment-create.md).

+## Prerequisites for Segments to Track ID5 IDs

+* Before you generate a segment to track users associated with ID5 IDs, you must sign an agreement with [!DNL ID5] and get your organization's partner ID.
+Contact your Adobe Account Team for instructions.

+* For measurement in Adobe Analytics, you must complete all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md) and the [AMO ID and EF ID in your tracking URLs](/help/integrations/analytics/ids.md).

+## Create and Implement a Custom Segment

 1. Create the segment:

     1. In the main menu, click **[!UICONTROL Audiences]** > **[!UICONTROL Segments]**.